ashish-mw/workshop-webapis/README.md

 ## Reading web apis?

-Let's imagine we are building ACME Shopping, a site to rival amazon.uk 😜.
+Let's imagine we are building ACME Shopping, a site to rival amazon.uk.
 All it does is when a user searches for a product, it returns back a list of available products.
 How a product is represented is where JSON and XML comes in.